r-spacex/SpaceX-API/docs/Wiki/Home.md

 No authentication is required to use this public API

 ## Rate Limiting
-No rate limiting is implemented at this time, but be respectful with your usage
+No rate limiting is implemented at this time, but please be respectful with your usage

 ## Endpoints
 [Company Data](https://github.com/r-spacex/SpaceX-API/wiki/Company-Info)